cookies-xor-cream/HugoTest/content/posts/poetry/wip/if-ghosts-could-sneeze-then-youd-need-antihistamines.md

 ---

 Someone left roses at my house,
-A gift to which I came home: with my father's guest
+a gift to which I came home: with my father's guest
-Curious, and asking me about.
+curious, and asking me about.

 I'd give an explanation but I'm just as confused,
-Don't know if Max, Hazel, or Parisa,
+don't know if Max, Hazel, or Parisa,
-We're equidistant from the truth.
+we're equidistant from the truth.

 She used to leave roses on your driveway,
-Though I told her you were allergic,
+though I told her you were allergic,
-But there was nothing I could say
+but there was nothing I could say
-To turn her frenzied hands away,
+to turn her frenzied hands away,
-From that improvisation of a grave.
+from that improvisation of a grave.

 She saved you in alabaster,
-Chiselled veins throughout your wrists,
+chiselled veins throughout your wrists,
-She thought that it'd last her,
+she thought that it'd last her,
-But to me it's just a reminder,
+but to me it's just a reminder,
-Of the needles that you hid.
+of the needles that you hid.